 You have a right to cancel your place and receive a full refund of any amounts paid by informing us in writing within 14 days of the date you accept the offer.
 To cancel your place within this 14-day period, please contact your admissions co-ordinator.
 Please note, if you defer your initial offer of a place after the 14-day period has expired you will NOT be able to cancel your deferred place at a later date to take advantage of a full refund.
 You may wish to cancel using the following link:

 Our cancellation and refund policies can be accessed at the links below.
-Your attention is drawn in particular to the circumstances in which €6,000 of your advance tuition fees will NOT be refunded:
+Your attention is drawn in particular to the circumstances in which €6,000 (or such higher amount as you may have been required to pay) of your advance tuition fees will NOT be refunded:

 - If you cancel after a visa has been issued;